 message integrity code (MIC): See: message authentication code.

-security association (SA): An MIH security association is a set of cryptographic attributes established between the peer MIH entities for protecting MIH messages at the MIH protocol layer.
-An MIH SA is established via TLS handshake or EAP execution, where both the TLS handshake and EAP execution take place over the MIH protocol.
-When an MIH SA is established via TLS handshake, the TLS master key and its child keys, TLS random values and the TLS cipher suite negotiated in the TLS handshake are a part of the MIH SA.
-When an MIH SA is established via EAP execution, an MSK or rMSK and its child keys, MIH random values and the MIH cipher suite negotiated between the peer MIH entities are associated with the MIH SA.
+MIS security association (SA): An MIS security association is a set of cryptographic attributes established between the peer MIS entities for protecting MIS messages at the MIS protocol layer.
+An MIS SA is established via TLS handshake or EAP execution, where both the TLS handshake and EAP execution take place over the MIS protocol.
+When an MIS SA is established via TLS handshake, the TLS master key and its child keys, TLS random values and the TLS cipher suite negotiated in the TLS handshake are a part of the MIS SA.
+When an MIS SA is established via EAP execution, an MSK or rMSK and its child keys, MIS random values and the MIS cipher suite negotiated between the peer MIS entities are associated with the MIS SA.

+MIS access authentication: An authentication process that authorizes the access to media indepen- dent services.

-MIS access authentication server: An authentication server used to execute the MIS service access authentication.
-See: authentication server.
+MIS access authentication server: An authentication server used to execute the MIS service access authentication

 mobile node (MN): Communication node that can change its point of attachment from one link to another.

-mobile node association: The connectivity state where the mobile node is ready to exchange user data [like transmission control protocol (TCP) / user datagram protocol (UDP) packets] with the network point of attachment.

-mobile-controlled handover: The mobile node has the primary control over the handover process.

-mobile-initiated handover: The mobile node initiates the handover process by indicating to the network that the handover is necessary or desired.

 multimedia program (MMP): An instance of certain content (e.g., voice, data or video) with some specific attributes, e.g., chapter 2 of a TV series.

 multimedia service (MMS): A sequence of MMPs under the control of a content aggregator and provider, e.g., TV Channel One, TV Channel Two, etc.

-network detection: The process by which a mobile node collects information on networks in its locality, identifies the different points of attachment, and ascertains the validity of link-layer configuration.
+network detection: The process by which a MN collects information on networks in its locality, identifies the different points of attachment, and ascertains the validity of link-layer configuration.

 network entity: A communication node inside the network.